SaraMousavinia/SaraMousavinia/README.md

 - 👋 Hi, I’m @SaraMousavinia
-- 👀 I’m interested in Artificial Intelligence, working with Data and all other Misterious jobs! ;)
+- 👀 I’m interested in Artificial Intelligence, working with Data and all other Mysterious jobs! ;)
 - 🌱 I’m currently learning MANY THINGS!
 - 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me via Linkedin